davidemiceli/basic-influence-roles/python/README.md

 _**Detect and measure the basic role of influence each node plays within a directed network.**_

-It support a raw list of nodes, a NetworkX DiGraph, as well as a method to be used in a distributed context for Big Data use cases.
+It supports a raw list of nodes, a NetworkX DiGraph, as well as a method to be used in a distributed context for Big Data use cases.

+This algorithm returns:
+- The Basic Influence Role (BIR) of a node in a network
+- The BIR's level
+- The influence measure related to the role
+- A global influence measure based on indegree and outdegree
+- The influence ranking of the node

-For in-depth theoretical details, please read the main repository [**intro**](https://github.com/davidemiceli/basic-influence-roles/blob/main/README.md).
+For in-depth theoretical details and more examples, please read the main repository [**intro**](https://github.com/davidemiceli/basic-influence-roles/blob/main/README.md).

 ## Index of contents